Link switches to other language version

 If you were wondering why Düsseldorf is nicknamed "Nippon on the Rhine", it's because of the large Japanese community.
 It shapes the city's diverse culture.
 Besides the annual Japan Day, where manga fans and sushi lovers come together, you will also find numerous Japanese restaurants, small shops and supermarkets in Little Tokyo.

 Another cultural highlight of Düsseldorf is, of course, the carnival.
-Just like Cologne, Aachen and Bonn, Düsseldorf goes crazy at carnival.
+Just like in Cologne, Aachen and Bonn, Düsseldorf goes crazy during carnival.
 For the street carnival, you slip into a costume of your choice and party and sing in bars and clubs with your friends.

 A young woman walks through the city